aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_HeatEquation1D.md

     <do things>
 ```

 implements the *infinite loop*.
-Normally infinite loop executes until you don't exceed memory limits.
+Normally infinite loop executes until you exceed memory limits.

-Let's approach our model problem with the `while loop`:
+Let's approach our model problem with the `while` loop:

 ```{code-cell} ipython3
 # Reset solution